teracow/googliser/README.md

 - Only the first image of a multi-image file (like an animated **GIF**) will be used for its gallery image.

-- Typically, downloads run quite fast, then get slower as the required number of images is reached because less parallel downloads are running (which I'll refer to as download slots).
-Sometimes downloads will appear to stall as all the download slots are being held up by servers that are not responding/slow to respond or are downloading very large files.
-New download slots won't open up until at least one of these completes, fails or times-out.
-If you download a large enough number of files, all the download slots can end up like this.
+- Usually downloads run quite fast.
+This comes from having an over-abundance of image links to choose from.
+Sometimes though, if there are a limited number of image links remaining, downloads will appear to stall as all download processes are being held-up by servers that are not responding/slow to respond or are downloading large files.
+If you run low on image links, all remaining downloads can end up like this.
 This is perfectly normal behaviour and the problem will sort itself out.
 Grab a coffee.

-- Sometimes, you may also see a slowdown when downloading the last image (e.g. when something like 24 out of 25 images have downloaded without issue).
-This leaves only one download slot available to use.
-However, this slot keeps encountering a series of problem links (as mentioned above) and so can take some time to get that last image as the script works it way through the links list.
-Grab a danish to go with that coffee.

 - The temporary build directory is `/tmp/googliser.PID.UNIQ` where PID is shown in the title of the script when it runs and UNIQ will be any 3 random alpha-numeric characters.